wp-plugins/thin-out-revisions/readme.txt

 = Bulk erase of old revisions =

-From TOR 1.4, you can remove old revisions on the fly or daily as a scheduled task.
+You can remove old revisions on the fly or daily as a scheduled task (fig. 3).

 = Revision Memo =

 The Revision Memo feature enables you to put a short text note on revisions.
-See the last pictures (fig. 4) in screenshots page.
+See the pictures (fig. 4, 5) in screenshots page.
 Make sure that you check the 'Revision Memo' screen option in Edit Post (Edit Page) screen.

 = More to Describe =